Why this package?

 Four objectives, Pareto vs. weighted-sum policies — exploring the trade-off frontier.

-energy-repset is a standalone library within the MESQUAL family — a collection of open-source tools for energy system analysis, scenario comparison, and modeling support.
+All open-source projects by Helge Esch for energy system analysis, scenario comparison, and modeling support.

-The Pythonic framework for energy scenario comparison and quantitative analysis.
+A Pythonic framework for energy scenario comparison and quantitative analysis.
+Platform-agnostic, fully modular, and built to extend.

-Create beautiful, customizable, animated SVG arrows for web interfaces with just a few lines of code.
+Create beautiful, customizable, animated SVG arrows for web interfaces with just a few lines of Python code.